 - Repair & Care

 Inspired by the company's Continental Flying Spur of 1957, the modern sedan is called a "grand tourer born of a coupe."
-It has essentially everything offered in the Continental GT coupe, including a twin-turbocharged 6.0-liter W-12, along with enhanced luxury and space.
-Like the Continental GT coupe, the Continental Flying Spur has all-wheel drive.
+It has a twin-turbocharged 6.0-liter W-12 and standard all-wheel drive.
 Bentley claims acceleration from zero to 60 mph in 4.9 seconds.
-Bentley is owned by Volkswagen.

 (Skip to details on the: Continental Flying Spur Speed)